eCommerce Content Marketing: How to Plan Content For The New Normal

 - Keep commenting on the content of related posts.

-- Create a video series that is instructional in your niche.
-Market it on your social media platforms, through your emails, and even through targeted paid advertising.
-In this article you’ll find out a few more ways to market your videos.
+- Build trust using video series that is instructional in your niche.
+Market it on your social media platforms, through email marketing, and even through targeted paid advertising.
+(In this article you’ll discover a few more ways to market your videos.)

 This is all a lot to absorb.

-But here’s the thing: you have to have a digital content strategy.
+But here’s the thing: you have to have a well-thought-out eCommerce content marketing strategy.
 Without one, your online store will just sit there.

 All of these elements of online content marketing are important, but you can’t just dive in and attack them all at once pouring all your content marketing efforts.
 Choose one or two of these strategies, implement them, and then move on to the next one.